leighton-digital/eventnet/README.md

     // Matches any * source
     // Matches any * detailtype
-    // Returns when TWO record have been found
+    // Returns when ONE record have been found
     // Or waits for 10 secs
-    const events = await eventNet.matchEnvelope("*", "*", 2, 100000);
+    const events = await eventNet.matchEnvelope("*", "*", 1, 100000);

     await eventNet.waitForClosedSocket()

+    // Use the Jest assertion to check
+    // the event against the JSONschema,
+    // more on this below
+    expect(events[0].detail).toMatchJsonSchema(EventSpec);

     expect(resp.data.body).toBeDefined();
     expect(events).toHaveLength(2);